-The following table shows the Fund's Retail Shares' annual returns and long-term performance (before and after taxes) and the change in value of market indexes over various periods ended December 31, 2023.
-This table shows how the Fund's performance compares to that of the MSCI USA IMI Extended Real Estate Index, which is a free float-adjusted market capitalization index based on the MSCI USA IMI, that consists of large, mid and small cap segments of the US equity market, in which the Fund invests, and the S&P 500 Index, a broad-based securities index that reflects the overall U.S. equity market.
+The following table below shows the Fund's Retail Shares' annual returns and longterm performance (before and after taxes) and the change in value of broad-based market indexes over various periods ended December 31, 2022.
 The table also shows the average annual returns of the Fund's Institutional Shares and R6 Shares, but it does not show after-tax returns.
 After-tax returns are calculated using the highest individual federal marginal income tax rate in effect at the time of each distribution and assumed sale, but they do not include the impact of state and local taxes.